tolteste/simple-spreadsheet/README.md

 # simple-spreadsheet
-Program was created as a semester project for course PA1 in Czech Technical University
+Program was created as a semester project in course PA1 for Czech Technical University.

-Code is written in C, documentation created in doxygen.
+Code is written in C++, documentation created in doxygen.
 To build a project use makefile.
+Project requires ncurses C++ library installed.